 - 1. To impart a broad knowledge in load calculations for gantry girders and detailed design of gantry girder cross section. - 2.
-To make the student well versed with the loading theories and design procedures in bunkers and silos. - The student should know about various accessories of steel chimneys and get thorough knowledge in the design and stability aspects. - 4.
+To make the student well versed with the loading theories and designprocedures in bunkers and silos. - 3.
+The student should know about various accessories of steel chimneys and get thorough knowledge in the design and stability aspects. - 4.
 The student should know the advantages of cold formed sections and the problems associated with them.
 A thorough knowledge - 5.
-Will be imparted in the design of beams made out of cold formed sections. - 6.
 The student will be made to learn the fire models, fire engineering design of steel structures and mechanical properties of steel at elevated temperatures.
-A detailed knowledge about Fireresistance and fire performance assessment for steel will be imparted.
+A detailed knowledge about Fire resistance and fire performance assessment for steel will be imparted.